Robert Skov

-Robert Faxe Skov (/da/; born 20 May 1996) is a Danish professional footballer who plays as a winger or wing-back for German club Union Berlin.
-Born in Spain, he plays for the Denmark national team.
+Robert Faxe Skov (/da/; born 20 May 1996) is a Danish professional footballer who plays as a winger or wing-back for club Union Berlin.
+Born in Spain, he played for the Denmark national team.
 With 29 goals in the 2018–19 season, he broke the record set by Ebbe Sand for most goals scored in a single Danish Superliga campaign.

 Club career

 Silkeborg

 Skov came up through the youth academy at Silkeborg, making his league debut for the club on 16 May 2013 in a 1–1 home draw with Midtjylland.
-He came on at 16 years old, as an 81st minute substitute for Jeppe Illum.
+He came on at 16 years old, as an 81st-minute substitute for Jeppe Illum.
 He scored his first league goal for the club on 19 October 2014 in a 2–1 away defeat to FC Midtjylland.
 He scored in the 95th minute.
 Robert Skov played a key role in helping Silkeborg win the Danish 1st Division during the 2013/14 season, despite being only 17 years old.
 During the 2016–17 Danish Superliga season, Skov helped Silkeborg avoid relegation by becoming their leading scorer, by scoring 10 league goals from his position on the wing.